pkdevboxy/app-calendar/README.md

 calendar - The directory for all source files required for the application.
 Normally this will include all HTML, JavaScript, and CSS.

-calendar.zip - A zip archive of the src directory.
+calendar.zip - A zip archive of the source code directory.
 You can import this file from the Applications section of the admin app to update just the source code for your app.

 data.json - Sample table rows to be created when importing the app as a package file.
 This file is optional.